Can I set a Caller ID or Sender ID

 As an anti-spam measure, Sender IDs and Caller IDs need to be set up by engageSPARK.
 You can do this by writing a request to firstname.lastname@example.org or via live chat.
 Depending on the country, a pre-registration to telecom companies is required for Sender IDs to work across all mobile networks.
 It usually takes 10 business days of processing time.

 Important!
-When using Sender or Caller IDs, it must be specified on Step 3 in every engagement before clicking Launch.
+When using Sender or Caller IDs, it must be specified on Step 3 in every campaign before clicking Launch.
 Simply choose your organization’s phone number as the Caller ID for Voice on the drop-down list.
 See screenshot below:

 Have questions or need a little extra help?